LivePersonInc/ephemerals/README.md

 ![](https://github.com/LivePersonInc/ephemerals/raw/master/eph.png)

+Ephemerals can be deployed on various cloud providers for creating use-and-throw instances of browsers, web services, databases or anything else than can expose a connection endpoint.

 ## Prerequisites

 Ephemeral objects will be deployed and launched on a container cluster using a cluster manager.
 Following cluster managers are currently supported: